modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1/1 - Instructions.md

 1. Install the [Interactive HTML BOM](https://github.com/openscopeproject/InteractiveHtmlBom) plugin in KiCad
 	- Will allow you to see quickly see what each component on the PCB is, which I found invaluable during my solder process.
 2. Practice on a test PCB or *at least* don't start with the MCU
-	- I started with the MCU, which has the tiniest pins of all the components, and that was a mistake.
+	- I started with the MCU (bad), which has the tiniest pins of all the components, and that was a mistake.
+	- I should have gotten some practice in by doing the LED caps or switch diodes--something cheap and simple.
 3. Order assembly from PCBWay using the Project link above.

 ### Assembly

 <span class="label label-yellow">TODO</span>